Bayesian Quantification of Observability and Equation of State of Twin Stars: Introduction

 \section{Introduction}

 Neutron stars (NS) provide a natural laboratory to study high-density nuclear matter at several times saturation density ($\rho_0 = 0.16$ fm$^{-3}$).
 At such high densities, it is possible hadronic matter (HM) will undergo a phase transition to deconfined quark matter (QM).
 The nature and signatures of this transition are among the major questions for both the astrophysics and nuclear physics communities and remains unsolved.
-There have been numerous studies examining the effect such a phase transition would have on NS observables such as mass, radius, and tidal deformability, examining the mass-radius (MR) or mass-tidal deformability (M$\Lambda$) curves of such hybrid stars to see if current or future measurements could detect the presence of a phase transition, see, e.g., Refs. \cite{Miao_2020, Christian_2022, Christian_2018, Christian_2024, Li_2023, chunhuang_2025twin, Pal_2025, acastillo_2025, Christian_2020, Laskos_Patkos_2025, Monta_a_2019, huang2025, Li_NICERtwin_2025, ZhangLi_twin, Gorda_2023, Albino:2024ymc, Li_2024, Alvarez_Castillo_2016,Carlomagno:2023nrc, Chanlaridis:2024rov,Jimenez:2024hib,Veselsky:2024bnf}.

 An especially interesting phenomenon that would immediately indicate that a phase transition occurs at densities appearing in NSs is the detection of twin stars, which are two NSs with the same mass but different radii.
-This can occur when HM has a first-order phase transition to QM with a sharp interface, i.e. with a Maxwell construction as discussed in the seminal works in Refs. \cite{gerlach_1968, Kampfer:1981yr, Glendenning:1998ag, Schertler_2000} and more recently by Refs. \cite{Christian_2024, Alford:2013aca, Christian_2025, Zdunik_2006}.
-An observation of this sort would place stringent constraints on the underlying equation of state (EOS) of supradense matter in these stars, so it is worth studying the observability and characteristics of these twin stars.
+To our best knowledge, the possibility of twin stars was first suggested in Ref. \cite{gerlach_1968}, and further examined in Refs. \cite{Kampfer:1981yr, Glendenning:1998ag, Schertler_2000}.
+After observations of pulsars around 2 $M_\odot$, Ref. \cite{Blaschke:2013ana} for the first time demonstrated physically motivated EOS could simultaneously fulfill this mass observation and create twin star configurations, see also Refs. \cite{Benic:2014jia, Kaltenborn:2017hus, Alvarez-Castillo:2018pve} among previous works on twin stars and their EOSs.

+The existence of twin stars requires a distinct feature in the mass-radius relation of another disconnected branch of stable degenerate stars called a "third family" \cite{gerlach_1968} after white dwarfs and regular neutron stars.
+In this paper, we refer to this as a second branch in the NS MR curves, as these hybrid stars have a quark core with a mantle composed of mostly neutrons, protons, electrons and muons.